JackFetter/PDFAssistant/README.md

 # PDF Assistant
 A Python 3-based script which I use to combine PDF sheets at work.
+It's essentially just a wrapper for PyPDF2 which means anyone can combine two PDF files easily (providing they know how to use CLI).

 ## The Complete Program
 ```